 The Metropolitan Natural Park (MNP), situated just outside of downtown Panama City, serves as a wonderful retreat for those interested in escaping from the neighboring city; it is the only park in Latin America with a natural forest located within a metropolitan capital.
-Encompassing approximately 655 acres, 474 of which consist of dry lowland Pacific forest, the Metropolitan Natural Park was decreed a park in 1985.
-Managed by an array of governmental and private institutions, including the Smithsonian Tropical Research Institute, the Metropolitan Park also shelters plants and animals threatened by extinction.
+Encompassing approximately 655 acres, 474 of which consist of dry lowland Pacific forests, the Metropolitan Natural Park was declared a park in 1985.
+Managed by an array of governmental and private institutions including the Smithsonian Tropical Research Institute, the Metropolitan Park also shelters plants and animals threatened by extinction.

-There are no public buses that service the park, you will need to take a taxi.
+There are no public buses that pass by the park so you will need to take a taxi.